turksmathstuff/turksmathstuff.github.io/calcab.md

 * [Here's a link](https://drive.google.com/drive/folders/0B11F_FpivrRiV0wzaW1TdHA1Q1U?resourcekey=0-b6PbFumk3Sc0GHjbIy3iCQ&usp=sharing) to some Problem Sets for these notes.

 ## Notes 23
 Slope fields; what to aim for; reading slope fields (what to look for); types of solutions and general trends; how to do them on your calculator.
 [Here's a link](https://www.geogebra.org/classic/dy38wfdn) to an online version on GeoGebra.org of a sketch that creates slopefields to play around with.
-See the playlist for videos on creating slope fields on the TI-Nspire (CAS/non-CAS...doesn't matter) and how to deal with slope field matching problems.
+[Here's an even better one.](https://turksmathstuff.com/slopefields/) See the playlist for videos on creating slope fields on the TI-Nspire (CAS/non-CAS...doesn't matter) and how to deal with slope field matching problems.

 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiMW80NVdJNVZfd3M/edit?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZizS9qhSVBMpncRX0FKYc6JK) to a YouTube playlist of me working through the notes.
 Complete solutions and explanations!